Get stories and expert advice on all things related to college and parenting.

 Your student-athlete has loved playing their favorite sport their whole life.
 It’s been a source of pride, friendship, and growth since they were young.

 Sports helped your student athlete develop important skills like leadership and teamwork.
 And when your student went on to college, they carried their love of sports with them.

-Maybe this is the sport that woke you up before the sun for practices and away games.
+Maybe this sport woke you up before the sun for practices and away games.
 The sport you joined the booster club for, spending your free time fundraising so your student’s team could have the best equipment and a fighting chance against their rivals.